How do I know what classes to take?

 Can I dual major?

 Students can dual major by submitting a Declaration of Major form.
 Forms are available in Student Affairs, Donaghay Hall, Room 101.
-Students wanting to earn two degrees must complete a minimum of 15 credits in one degree program that are different from the second degree program and complete all general education requirements.
+Students wanting to earn two degrees must complete at least 15 credits in one degree program that are different from the second degree program and complete all general education requirements.
 Students wanting to earn a degree and certificate must complete all program and general education requirements.
-Students wanting to earn two certificates must complete a minimum of 6 credit in one certificate program that are different from the second certificate program and meet all general education requirements.
+Students wanting to earn two certificates must complete at least 6 credits in one certificate program that are different from the second certificate program and meet all general education requirements.

 How do I obtain a copy of my transcript?